DBTrenches/tsqlscheduler/README.md

 - The replica must be configured as a [readable secondary][readable-secondary]
 - All requisite DBs must be created and added to the AG as necessary before installation.
 - Deployment scripts use integrated security.
 Use of SQL Logins has not been tested but can be attempted but adding the appropriate [`Invoke-SqlCmd`][invoke-sqlcmd - BOL] flags in the [tsqlScheduler module](src/Modulers/tsqlScheduler/tsqlScheduler.psm1) and [deploying manually](deploy/README.md).
-- Task names (`@jobIdentifier`) should match the pattern `$ownLocation-$target-$task`
 - Consider environment.
 Tasks in the HA scheduler with any dependencies outside the AG may not succeed after failover unless all dependencies are already available at the failover location.
-- At time of failover, currently running HA Jobs may forcibly fail.

 ## Managing Tasks

 Jobs are managed via rows in the scheduler.Task table.
 Use the [`UpsertTask`](src/Procedures/UpsertTask.sql) proc to create, modify, or delete a task.
-To retrieve the current values for a task & make incremental modifications, you may use the [`GetTask`](src/Procedures/GetTask.sql) proc.
-You can also maintain a separate repository with configuration files and publish tasks [as described here](deploy/tasks/README.md).
+You can maintain a separate repository with configuration files and publish tasks [as described here](deploy/tasks/README.md).

 Usage of `UpsertTask` is demonstrated below.